kwekudzata/Electronics-Sales-Data-Analysis/README.md

-Here’s a clean, professional write-up you can use on your GitHub project README 👇

 ## 📊 Electronics Sales Data Analysis (USA)

 This project explores sales data from an electronics store in the United States over an 11-month period (simulated dataset).
 The goal was to answer key business questions using data analysis and visualization.